awelllle/uncomplex-io/content/blog/servers/index.md

 Imagine going to this fancy restaurant.
 You go in and take your seat.
 Who usually attends to you?
 A waiter or a waitress.

 When you go on your browser (fancy restaurant) and type ‘uncomplex.io’ in the address bar, what happens?
 A waiter or waitress (server) serves you all the juicy content on uncomplex.io!
-(emoji)
+😋😋

 We’ve all been servers at some point in our lives.
-Remember that time you grabbed a drink for a friend from the fridge?
+Remember that time you grabbed a drink for a friend from the fridge? 😉

 Servers are called what they are called (servers) because of what they do!